Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 cd IoTCRaspberryPiProtocolTranslationGateway
 pip3 install -r requirements.txt
 ````
+We are now ready!

+# Overview of the Gateway Project

+<b>PROTIP!</b> Consider all of the configuration work it took to prepare our Raspbarry Pi, you may want to clone your SD card and tuck it away.
+This will make gettign back to a clean development state easy to do.
+Based on your OS, there are a number of tools out there.
+If you create an image backup then you can use "balenaEtcher" to easily reflash you cards.

 ## SECRETS!!! - Azure Connectivity and Protecting Your Secrets
 Azure IoT Central is what we using for capturing Telemetry and Managing out Gateway and Devices.
 It is a powerful SaaS offering and we will be using the tools and visualizations to build out a rich application for our scenario.
 In order to connect our devices and gateway to IoT Central, we need to manage a set of secrets and we will store those secrets in Azure Key Vault.
 I highly recommend that you do this so you do not make a mistake and expose access to your application, gateway or devices.